mclima/1-DOM-scripting/readme.md

 navItemsObject;
 ```

-Compare `elems` and `navItemsArray` and note the `prototypes` in the inspector.
+Compare `elems` ( `var elems = document.querySelectorAll(".main-menu a")`) and `navItemsArray` and note the `prototypes` in the inspector.
 The first is a NodeList and the latter an Array.

-Both have a length property - `navList.length` and `navItemsArray.length` but the methods / functionality are different.
+Both have a length property - `elems.length` and `navItemsArray.length` but the methods / functionality are different.

 In `index.js`, select the HTML element with the class `.main-menu` In `index.js`: